- Pictured here: Sabina and Marc’s engagement shoot in the Financial District captured by Magnolia Studios.

 Cake: Milk Bar (190 University Avenue)

 Just on the outskirts of the Financial District sits Momofuku, a trendy Asian hotspot with locations in New York, Washington, Vegas and Sydney.
 Head past the Noodle Bar that occupies the first floor and you’ll find a closet-sized version of Milk Bar filled with sweet treats like cake truffles, cookies and pies that you can add to your sweet table.
 Sadly, you won’t see any of their famous naked wedding cakes here - but that doesn’t mean you can’t get your hands on one.
 All of the shop’s goodies are made in the NYC shop and they can ship out any item - including multi-tiered confections.
-Also in the area you'll find a Prairie Girl Bakery location (100 King Street West) that'll bake a wedding cake or cupcakes for you.
+Also in the area you’ll find two Prairie Girl Bakery locations (100 King Street West and 18 King Street East) that’ll bake a wedding cake or cupcakes for you.

 Catering: Oliver & Bonacini (401 Bay Street)